yannis182del/Remote-dev-tools/README.md

 [EggHead](https://egghead.io/) - Concise screencast video tutorials that cover the best tools, libraries, and frameworks that modern javascript web developers can use to code more effectively.

+[Headspace](https://www.headspace.com/) - Live a healthier, happier, more well-rested life in just a few minutes a day with the Headspace app.